 How temsirolimus works

-Temsirolimus is a type of treatment called an mTOR inhibitor. mTOR is a protein inside cells that makes them divide and grow, and it is often overactive in cancer cells.
+Temsirolimus is a type of treatment called an mTOR inhibitor, also known as a cancer growth inhibitor. mTOR is a protein inside cells that makes them divide and grow, and it is often overactive in cancer cells.

 Temsirolimus works by blocking (inhibiting) the mTOR protein, which may help to stop the cancer growing or slow down its growth.

-Temsirolimus is licensed and can be prescribed in the UK to treat people with some types of kidney cancer that has spread (advanced cancer).
-It's also licensed and can be prescribed in the UK to treat people with mantle cell lymphoma that has come back after chemotherapy or that hasn't responded to chemotherapy.
+Temsirolimus can be used to treat people with some types of kidney cancer that has spread (advanced cancer).
+It may also be used to treat people with mantle cell lymphoma that has come back after chemotherapy or that hasn't responded to chemotherapy.

 Side effects of temsirolimus fall into two groups:

 side effects that may occur during the infusion or for up to about 24 hours afterwards (infusion-related reactions)